 Traditional hosting stores information on a server in a data center.
 Cloud hosting serves that same purpose but employs different principles that give it some distinct advantages, which we’ll talk about later.

 Instead of using one server to store data, cloud hosting makes use of a network of servers that act as one.
 They’re different machines located in different places, but they’re all interconnected.
-The cloud works precisely as a single computer would.
+This distributed cloud works precisely as a single computer would.

 The cloud’s behavior allows us to configure servers to our needs.
 A traditional server is limited by its physical constraints, but cloud hosting lets us create server configurations adapted to whatever our needs are.
 The result is a system that is flexible, reliable, and scalable.